 Reviews that display information, content, or images that are illegal or display activities that are illegal and are prohibited under Google’s policies will also be removed.

-Examples of this type of content may include, but are not limited to, content that infringes on someone else’s legal rights (defamation, copyright, trademark, etc.), all sexual abuse imagery or content that presents children in a sexual manner, content displaying illegal acts (rape, organ sale, assault, arson, human trafficking), content displaying illegal products and services (illegal drugs or endangered animal products), images of graphic or gratuitous violence or that promote violence, and content that is produced by or on behalf of terrorist groups.
+Examples of this type of content may include, but are not limited to, content that infringes on someone else’s legal rights (defamation, copyright infringement, trademark infringement, etc.), all sexual abuse imagery or content that presents children in a sexual manner, content displaying illegal acts (rape, organ sale, assault, arson, human trafficking), content displaying illegal products and services (illegal drugs or endangered animal products), images of graphic or gratuitous violence or that promote violence, and content that is produced by or on behalf of terrorist groups.

 Requests of this nature can also be made through Google’s legal removal request form.